ncatlab/nlab-content/pages/6/2/6/0/626/content.md

 * table of contents
 {: toc}

-## Overview
+## Idea

-_String diagrams_ are a graphical calculus for expressing operations in a [[monoidal category]].
-The idea is roughly to think of objects in a monoidal category as "strings" and a morphism from one tensor product to another as a node which the source strings enter and the target strings exit.
+_String diagrams_ constitute a graphical calculus for expressing operations in [[monoidal categories]].
+The idea is roughly to think of [[objects]] in a monoidal category as "strings" and of [[morphisms]] from one [[tensor product]] to another as a node which the source strings enter and the target strings exit.
 Further structure on the monoidal category is encoded in geometrical properties on these strings.
 For instance

 * putting strings next to each other denotes the monoidal product, and having no string at all denotes the unit;